kristijanhusak/laravel-form-builder/README.md

                 'label' => 'I agree to policy',
                 'checked' => false    // This is the default.
             ])
-            // These are the defaults. 'type' can be anything that fits <input type="type-here">
+            // Creates 2 inputs.
+These are the defaults ->add('password', 'repeated', [
+                'type' => 'password'    // can be anything that fits <input type="type-here">
-            // Creates 2 inputs
-            ->add('password', 'repeated', [
-                'type' => 'password'
                 'first_name' => 'password',
                 'second_name' => 'password_confirmation',
-                'first_options => [],   // Same options available as for text type
+                'first_options' => [],   // Same options available as for text type
-                'second_options => [],   // Same options available as for text type
+                'second_options' => [],   // Same options available as for text type
             ])
             ->add('save', 'submit', [
                 'attr' = ['class' => 'btn btn-primary']